arambazamba/ms-600/Demos/04-Teams/readme.md

 ## Demos

 - Environment Setup
-- Explore Structure of Teams App & First Teams App
+- Explore Structure of Teams App & with a PersonalTab
-- Personal- & Configurable Tabs
+- Configurable Tabs
 - TaskModules & Adaptive Cards
 - Outgoing- and Incoming-Webhooks
 - Bots